 - An actual number.
 It's sometimes oddly specific or, more often, doesn't fit the scale (as in, more than ten or less than one).

-- Not even a number, or left unanswered for rhetorical reasons.
+- Not even a number (in which case it overlaps with Counting to Potato), or left unanswered for rhetorical reasons.

 Examples of an actual number:

 - Dragon Ball Super: In the Future Trunks Saga, Vegeta has a sparring match against Future Trunks to see how much the latter has improved since they last met; during the fight Vegeta performs a Face Palm Of Doom attack while declaring "On a scale of one to ten, I'd give you a three!"
 This subsequently became one of Super Saiyan Blue Vegeta's special attacks in Dragon Ball FighterZ, even being named "On a scale of one to ten..."

 - In The Punisher MAX arc "Valley Forge, Valley Forge", this pops up on a taped interrogation of Rawlins by O'Brien and the Punisher.

 Rawlins: You're lovin' this shit, ain't you?
 Sweetie?O'Brien: Scale of one to ten, where ten is watching Castle cut your dick off?
 Two.